BY DARRYN LEE

 Before oil, the fishing and boat building were the main industries in Norway.
 Scandinavian artists have created fantastic paintings that document the lives of fishermen.
 Artists such as P.S.
 Krøyer and Carl Sundt Hansen described the fishermen's lives in detail.
 In 2011-2012, I studied these artists' works in Stavanger Art Museum and it was a fantastic experience.
 It is these artists who have influenced most the creative mediums in my artwork.

 The offshore oil workers are today's fishermen, but who will paint them?
 I am the first in the world to document the lives of offshore oil workers with oil paint on canvas.
 I will work alongside them and share their ups and downs.
-I have been able to celebrate them because I have had an offshore worker and have been one of them the past twelve years.
+I have been able to collaborate with them because I have had an offshore worker and have been one of them the past twelve years.
 Jackson Pollock said, "Every great painter paints what he is."
 The future is coming.
 It is inevitable.
 At the time of writing, Spot the robot dog is on its way to the Skarv oil field.
 Will the drillers work next year be replaced by a new robot arm called DR-1500?

 The robots are coming and we are probably the last generation of offshore oil workers.
 We do not want to be forgotten.